Facial Recognition, Explained

 Is Facial Recognition Accurate?

-It is impossible to assess the accuracy of all facial recognition technology, as there is no single metric to offer a complete picture.
+It is impossible to assess the accuracy of all facial recognition systems, as there is no single metric to offer a complete picture.
 But many systems have accomplished near-perfect precision in conditions with consistent lighting, a controlled background and clear and unobstructed features.
 Of course, this isn’t always possible.

 Several factors can affect a facial recognition system’s accuracy.
 For one, while all of us have the same face our whole lives, it can change quite dramatically — we age, facial hair comes and goes, sometimes we wear glasses or makeup.
 Plus, camera quality can vary quite a bit, which can then affect image quality and a system’s ability to accurately identify people.
 Not to mention if the room is dark, or the camera is angled strangely.